daos-do/docker-centos-systemd/README.md

 # Docker CentOS Systemd

-A Dockerfile for building CentOS images that have systemd.
+A Dockerfile for building CentOS images that have systemd enabled.

 ## Branches